-QGP Physics - From SPS to LHC
+QGP Physics - from Fixed Target to LHC

 5. Statistical Hadronization and Strangeness

-Prof. Dr. Johanna Stachel, PD Dr. Klaus Reygers Physikalisches Institut Universität Heidelberg SS 2011
+Prof. Dr. Klaus Reygers, Prof. Dr. Johanna Stachel Physikalisches Institut, Universität Heidelberg SS 2015

+J. Stachel.
+K. Reygers | QGP physics SS2015 | 5.
+Statistical Hadronization and Strangeness

 5.1 Hadronization of the nuclear fireball

-the fireball properties can be determined by measurement of the emitted particles here as first species: hadrons with up,down,strange constituent quarks The concept of hadrochemical freeze-out nuclear fireball evolves (as sketched in lecture 1) it cools and expands, when it hits T_c , it hadronizes maybe cools and expands further and finally falls apart when mean free path large as compared to interparticle distance "kinetic" or "thermal freeze-out" momentum distributions are frozen in no more elastic scattering "chemical" or "hadrochemical freeze-out": abundancies of hadrons are frozen in - no more inelastic scattering hadron production in e+e- collisions at \sqrt{s} = 91.2 GeV (LEP)

-Note: chemical freeze-out can happen together with thermal freeze-out or before the duration of these freeze-out processes if a priori not known In the early universe freeze-out happened after order of 0.1 s general trend: exponential decrease with mass in addition: all hadrons with strange valence quarks produced less abundantly "strangeness suppression" Thermal energy leads to production of hadrons equivalence of energy and mass assume phase space is filled thermally (Boltzmann) at hadronization: abundance of hadron species $\sqrt{3/2}$ cmm \sqrt{T} $\propto m^{3/2} exp(-m/T)$ determined by temperature (and density) at time of production of hadrons = hadronization strangeness suppression in hadron-hadron and e+ecollisions the general exponentially falling trend is superimposed by a characteristic suppression of all hadrons with valence strange quarks quantified by the so-called Wroblewski factor: $\lambda = \frac{2 s \bar{s}}{u \bar{u} + d \bar{d}}$ estimate from measured yields of hadrons the primary yields (before strong decays) and count the valence quarks
+the fireball properties can be determined by measurement of the emitted particles In this chapter as first species: hadrons with up,down,strange constituent quarks The concept of hadrochemical freeze-out nuclear fireball evolves (as sketched in lecture 1) it cools and expands, when it hits T_c , it hadronizes, maybe cools and expands further and finally falls apart when mean free path large as compared to interparticle distance "kinetic" or "thermal freeze-out": momentum distributions are frozen in - no more elastic scattering "chemical" or "hadrochemical freeze-out": abundancies of hadrons are frozen in - no more inelastic scattering general trend: exponential decrease with mass in addition: all hadrons with strange valence quarks produced less abundantly "strangeness suppression" Thermal energy leads to production of hadrons assume phase space is filled thermally (Boltzmann) at hadronization: abundance of hadron species $~\propto m^{3/2} exp(-m/T)$ determined by temperature (and density) at time of production of hadrons = hadronization Strangeness suppression in hadron-hadron and e+e- collisions the general exponentially falling trend of abundancies with mass is superimposed by a characteristic suppression of all hadrons with valence strange quarks quantified by the so-called Wroblewski factor: $\lambda = \frac{2s\bar{s}}{u\bar{u} + d\bar{d}}$ estimate from measured yields of hadrons the primary yields (before strong decays) and count the valence quarks A.Wroblewski, Acta Phys.
+Pol.
+B16 (1985) 379